ramigs/nuxt-fauna-article/nuxt-fauna.md

 Go through the steps and select the following options:

 - axios and dotenv in the modules step
-- Bulma in the UI framework step
+- Bulma in the UI framework step, to style our app

 Once the tool finishes creating our Nuxt app, install also the other required
 dependencies: